webix-hub/docs/data/desktop/barcode.md

 });
 ~~~

-The type of Barcode can be changed dynamically via *define* method.
+The type of Barcode can be changed dynamically via the **define** method.
-Then you need to call *render* method to redraw Barcode with with type:
+After the changes are applied, you need to call the **render** method to redraw Barcode with the new type:

 ~~~js
 barcode.define("type","ean8");